qizhong19920114/UsabilityDataLogger_iOS/DeveloperNotes.md

 TEST: Aug-21-2015 13:54:

 Test all the apps on iPad: DMPHG0CYDJ8R.
 Video needs to be further tested, it shows Spring board on my test because there is no video downloaded; Newsstand and Music has the same problem; Mail and Tips won't record because they starts differntly by the system.
+Documents Pro is designed to not being recorded.

 | App     | Test |
 | ------- | ---- |